luxonis/depthai-experiments/gen3/tutorial/full-fov-nn/README.md

 Here we have 3 options:

-1. Crop the ISP frame to 1:1 aspect ratio and lose some FOV
+1. Crop the ISP frame before inferencing to 1:1 aspect ratio and lose some FOV
-2. Stretch the ISP frame to to the 1:1 aspect ratio of the NN
+2. Apply letterboxing to the ISP frame to get 1:1 aspect ratio and lose some accuracy
-3. Apply letterboxing to the ISP frame to get 1:1 aspect ratio frame
+3. Stretch the ISP frame to the 1:1 aspect ratio of the NN and lose some accuracy

 ## Demos